ThibaultRobine/dummy_diff/README.md

 ## Project Status

 This work is **unfinished** and was originally intended to evolve into a research publication.
-Although the experiments and method are functional, and some parts may be incomplete or unrefined.
+Although the experiments and method are functional, some parts may be incomplete or unrefined.

 A draft of the unfinished article can be found here:
  [`article_UQ.pdf`](./article_UQ.pdf)